alexcesaro/statsd/README.md

 **Changelog**

+* 2021-12-31 - Added support for disabling the initial ping/check for UDP connections via new `UDPCheck` option

 * 2020-11-13 - Added support for go modules

 * 2020-11-13 - Added the SafeConn write closer that checks if the connection is still up before attempting to write

-* 2020-08-27 - Fixed bug in `statsd.Tags` identified by https://github.com/alexcesaro/statsd/issues/41
+* 2020-08-27 - Fixed bug in `Tags` identified by https://github.com/alexcesaro/statsd/issues/41

-* 2019-05-22 - Added support for arbitrary output streams via new `statsd.WriteCloser` option
+* 2019-05-22 - Added support for arbitrary output streams via new `WriteCloser` option

-* 2019-05-22 - Added support for simplified inline flush logic via new `statsd.InlineFlush` option
+* 2019-05-22 - Added support for simplified inline flush logic via new `InlineFlush` option

 * 2019-05-26 - Fixed bug causing trailing newlines to be removed for streaming (non-udp) connections